Top 5 Signs of Depression

 Therapy and counseling are very effective for depression, or you can contact your primary care physician for a discussion about medications that can help with depression.

-If you are interested in how the therapists at Catalyss Counseling can help you treat and rise above your depression, contact us for a free 20-minute phone consultation or schedule an appointment with one of our experienced therapists.
+If you are interested in how the therapists at Catalyss Counseling can help you treat and rise above your depression, you can contact us for a free 20-minute phone consultation or schedule an appointment online with one of our experienced therapists.

 Shannon Heers is a psychotherapist and owner of Catalyss Counseling in Englewood, CO.
 Shannon helps adults in professional careers manage anxiety, depression, work-life balance, grief and loss, and addictions.
 Follow Catalyss Counseling on Facebook or LinkedIn.